kubernetes-retired/kubefed/docs/releasing.md

     - This step builds the release artifacts, creates the annotated `RELEASE_TAG` and pushes it to master at `GITHUB_REMOTE_UPSTREAM_NAME`.
-      It then verifies the Travis build starts and completes successfully followed by verification that the container image built is successfully pushed to Quay.
+      It then verifies the Github Action starts and completes successfully followed by verification that the container image built is successfully pushed to Quay.